freealise/freealise/AudioNoise.md

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise

-- threshold and limiter for sustainer; realtime pot control for everything; harmonic waveshaper with interpolation out of distortion; eq out of tube (3 parameters + switch); test MA filter for bitcrusher and sustainer
+- threshold and limiter for sustainer; realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher
-- reverb can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)
+- reverb (flanger) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

 whistle through peaking+notch filter (phaser) controlled by pitch detector (~pll) to lower octave (for bass)
-or 10 comb filters (flanger) with touchscreen (more can be set in advance); control lp|bp|hp filtered noise (for drums and percussion)
+control lp|bp|hp filtered noise (for drums and percussion)

 ! ambient noise generator with input from sensors (for meditation and brainwave entrainment)

-interface with sdk in C (with visualizer) (https://support.audacityteam.org/audio-editing/using-realtime-effects)
+mouse and touchscreen interface with visualizer (https://support.audacityteam.org/audio-editing/using-realtime-effects)

 (I'd make a formant filter, even with consonants
  y: f2, x: f1, z: sibilance or sonority